-Toward the end of each volume a segment is devoted to universal metaphysical, psychological, and humanitarian matters that are largely presented in question and answer form between the protagonist, and his or her audience.
+Throughout each volume, information is presented on universal humanitarian, psychological, and metaphysical concepts.
+All books also contain a dedicated section largely presented in question and answer form between the protagonist, and his or her audience.

 Lutor is prophet to a higher species of human.
 His mission begins in the late 24th century as he steers the new genus toward the New Age.

 Unaware of his future role – he meets Queen Ariadne, Xerses II – who becomes his most ardent champion.

 Lutor is guided to rectify humanity’s issues as the sun sets on one species, and rises on another.
 However, his activities rain destruction on the old species when he uses his powers to their full advantage.
 Out of the havoc a new order is born…

 Lutor’s life is presented as full of humanity in every sense of the word.

 Bodekka: Daughter of Lutor is the second book in the Xerses Chronicles series.